-If you receive residential respite care through an aged care home, you won't have to pay an accommodation payment.
-You also won't have to pay any means-tested care fees.
+If you receive residential respite care through an aged care home, you won't have to pay an accommodation payment, or any means-tested care fees.

-You will, however, be asked to pay a basic daily fee and perhaps a booking fee.
+You can expect to be asked to pay a basic daily fee and perhaps a booking fee.